-FREE Break-Even Point Calculator
+FREE Break Even Point Calculator

-But how will you measure it?
 You can easily calculate the break-even by using our break-even point calculator.
 And it is absolutely free.

 Measuring is straightforward, and you need three things—fixed and variable costs and sales price per unit.
 Just enter the data in our calculator and get the results.

-What Is the Break-Even Point?
+What Is the Break Even Point?

 The break-even point defines a situation when a company’s revenues will be equal to its cost within a designated accounting period.
 In simple words, we call it ‘broke even—as it means no net losses or profits for that company.

-How do you calculate the break-even point?
+How to calculate the break-even point?

 • The Break-even Point formula in units is— Fixed costs divided by the Sales Price per Unit minus the Variable Cost per Unit.